Madison, Wisconsin: 1960s and 1970s

 In the 1960s and 1970s, the Madison counterculture centered on the neighborhood of Mifflin and Bassett streets, known as "Miffland".
 The area contained many three-story apartments where students and counterculture youth lived, painted murals, and operated the cooperative grocery store the Mifflin Street Co-op.
 Residents of the neighborhood often came into conflict with authorities, particularly during the administration of Republican mayor Bill Dyke.
 Students saw Dyke as a direct antagonist in efforts to protest the Vietnam War because of his efforts to suppress local protests.
 The annual Mifflin Street Block Party became a focal point for protest, although by the late 1970s it had become a mainstream community party.

 During the late 1960s and early 1970s, thousands of students and other citizens took part in anti-Vietnam War marches and demonstrations, with more violent incidents drawing national attention to the city and UW campus.
 These included the 1967 student protest of Dow Chemical Company, with 74 injured; the 1969 strike to secure greater representation and rights for African-American students and faculty, which resulted in the involvement of the Wisconsin Army National Guard; and the 1970 fire that damaged the Army ROTC headquarters housed in the University of Wisconsin Armory and Gymnasium.
 It culminated with the Sterling Hall bombing in 1970, which was intended to destroy the university's Army Mathematics Research Center.
 It also caused massive destruction to other parts of the building and nearby buildings and resulted in the death of researcher Robert Fassnacht.

 These protests are the subject of the 1979 documentary The War at Home.
 David Maraniss's 2004 book They Marched into Sunlight incorporates the 1967 Dow protests into a larger Vietnam War narrative.
 Tom Bates wrote the book Rads on the subject (ISBN 0-06-092428-4).
 According to Bates, Dyke's attempt to suppress the annual Mifflin Street Block Party "would take three days, require hundreds of officers on overtime pay, and engulf the student community from the nearby Southeast Dorms to Langdon Street's fraternity row.
 Tear gas hung like heavy fog across the Isthmus."
 In the fracas, student activist Paul Soglin, then a city alderman, was arrested twice and taken to jail.
-Soglin was later elected mayor of Madison.
+Soglin was later elected mayor of Madison in 1973 and served a total of 22 years as mayor.

 21st century

-In early 2011, Madison was the site of large protests against a bill proposed by Governor Scott Walker that abolished almost all collective bargaining for public worker unions.
+Madison was the site of the 2011 Wisconsin protests against 2011 Wisconsin Act 10, a bill proposed by Governor Scott Walker that abolished almost all collective bargaining for public worker unions.
 The protests at the capitol ranged from 10,000 to over 100,000 people and lasted several months.

-On October 31, 2022, the city of Madison annexed the majority of the remaining Town of Madison.
-On December 16, 2024, a school shooting occurred at Abundant Life Christian School on the city's east side, resulting in three deaths and six injuries.
+On October 31, 2022, the city annexed the majority of the remaining Town of Madison.
+The 2024 Abundant Life Christian School shooting occurred on the city's east side, resulting in three deaths and six injuries.